 $20,000 x 0.06 = $1,200 in interest each year

 $1,200 divided by 12 months = $100 in interest per month

-Let’s say you took out a personal loan for $20,000 with an APR of 6 percent and a five-year repayment timeline.
+Car loans are a type of amortizing loan.
+Let’s say you took out an auto loan for $20,000 with an APR of 6 percent and a five-year repayment timeline.
 Here’s how you would calculate loan interest payments.

 - Divide the interest rate you’re being charged by the number of payments you’ll make each year, which should be 12.

 - Multiply that figure by the initial balance of your loan, which should start at the full amount you borrowed.